National Internship Programs for Students of Color

 Provides specialized training in the curatorial fields to students across the United States from historically underrepresented groups in the curatorial field who support the goal of promoting inclusive, pluralistic museums.

 Offers these internships to increase participation of groups who are underrepresented in the disciplines of research conducted at the Intuition and in the museum field.

 Environment / Sustainability

-- Is designed for AAPI undergraduate aged students looking to increase their experience in public policy and service, while being places in US Congressional offices and federal agencies over the summer.
+Is designed for AAPI undergraduate aged students looking to increase their experience in public policy and service, while being placed in US Congressional offices and federal agencies over the summer.

 Health Studies / Public Health / Health Care

-- A 10-week summer program that provides undergraduates from underrepresented and economically disadvantages areas, with a graduate-level, independent research project in the biomedical or public health field.
+A 10-week summer program that provides undergraduates from underrepresented and economically disadvantaged areas, with a graduate-level, independent research project in the biomedical or public health field.

-- The MCHE/RISE-UP provides opportunities, especially scholars from underrepresented populations, for enhances public health leadership training in the area of maternal and child health focusing on social determinants of health, elimination of health disparities, and development disabilities.
+The MCHE/RISE-UP provides opportunities, especially scholars from underrepresented populations, for enhanced public health leadership training in the area of maternal and child health focusing on social determinants of health, elimination of health disparities, and developmental disabilities.

 Medicine / Science & Research

-- Provides an opportunity to outstanding minority students to gain meaningful exposure to the exceptional research and clinical programs.
+Provides an opportunity to outstanding minority students to gain meaningful exposure to exceptional research and clinical programs.